Exact Foldy-Wouthuysen transformation of the Dirac-Pauli Hamiltonian in the weak-field limit by the method of direct perturbation theory: Foldy-Wouthuysen transformation

 and block-diagonalizes the Hamiltonian, i.e., $[\mbeta,\tilde{\calH}_\mathrm{FW}]=0$.
 As the FW transformation separates the particle and antiparticle components, the two diagonal blocks of $\tilde{\calH}_\mathrm{FW}$ are adequate to describe the relativistic quantum dynamics of the spin-1/2 particle and antiparticle respectively.\footnote{If $\tilde{U}$ is explicitly time-dependent, instead of \eqnref{H'}, the diagonalized Hamiltonian is given by $\tilde{\calH}_\mathrm{FW}=\tilde{U}\tilde{\calH}\tilde{U}^\dag -i\hbar\, \tilde{U}\frac{\partial}{\partial t}\tilde{U}^\dag$, which is beyond the scope of the standard FW scenario.
 Throughout this paper, we consider only the case in \emph{static} fields.
 For the nonstandard FW transformation involving non-static fields, see \cite{Silenko2014} for more details.}

 However, it should be remarked that, rigorously, the Dirac equation is self-consistent only in the context of quantum field theory, in which the particle-antiparticle pairs can be created and annihilated.
 On this account, it might not be legitimate to block-diagonalize the Dirac Hamiltonian or its phenomenological extension such as the Dirac-Pauli Hamiltonian.
-In fact, some doubts have been thrown on the mathematical rigour of the FW transformation \cite{Thaller1992,Brouderr1996} (but also see \cite{Silenko2015} for discussion on its validity).
-If the unitary FW transformation does not exist after all, the power series used in any order-by-order methods does not converge and high-order terms might be misleading and disagree with those obtained by different methods.\footnote{For example, for the Dirac theory in the presence of both electric and magnetic fields, the term of order $F_{\mu\nu}^2$ in Kutzelnigg's method is given by $-\frac{q^2\hbar^2}{8m^3c^4}\mathbf{B}^2$, while it is given by $\frac{q^2\hbar^2}{8m^3c^4}\left(\mathbf{E}^2-\mathbf{B}^2\right)$ in the standard FW method (see \cite{Chen2013}).
-(Nevertheless, these two methods agree with each other on the terms linear in $F_{\mu\nu}$).} However, as will be shown in Sections \ref{sec:special case I} and \ref{sec:special case II}, the exact FW transformations do exist at least for two special cases, suggesting that particle-antiparticle separation is consistent and does not lead to any disagreement in these special situations.\footnote{As we will see shortly, Kutzelnigg's method yields exactly the same results of Eriksen's method for these two cases.}
+In fact, some doubts have been thrown on the mathematical rigor of the FW transformation \cite{Thaller1992,Brouderr1996} (but also see \cite{Silenko2015} for discussion on its validity).
+If the unitary FW transformation does not exist after all, the power series used in any order-by-order methods does not converge and high-order terms might be misleading and disagree with those obtained by different methods.\footnote{For example, for the Dirac theory in the presence of both electric and magnetic fields, the term of order $F_{\mu\nu}^2$ in the method of DPT is given by $-\frac{q^2\hbar^2}{8m^3c^4}\mathbf{B}^2$, while it is given by $\frac{q^2\hbar^2}{8m^3c^4}\left(\mathbf{E}^2-\mathbf{B}^2\right)$ in the standard FW method (see \cite{Chen2013}).
+(Nevertheless, these two methods agree with each other on the terms linear in $F_{\mu\nu}$).} However, as will be shown in Sections \ref{sec:special case I} and \ref{sec:special case II}, the exact FW transformation does exist at least for two special cases, suggesting that particle-antiparticle separation is consistent and does not lead to any disagreement in these special situations.\footnote{As we will see shortly, the method of DPT yields exactly the same results of Eriksen's method for these two cases.} For more special cases, see \cite{Nikitin:1998}, which gives a wide class of external electromagnetic fields that admit the exact FW transformation.

 Furthermore, in the regime of weak fields such that the energy interacting with electromagnetic fields does not exceed the Dirac energy gap $2mc^2$, we expect that the probability of pair creation and annihilation is negligible, and accordingly the FW transformation remains sensible and the block-diagonalized Hamiltonian is adequate to describe the relativistic quantum dynamics of the spin-$1/2$ particle and antiparticle separately without taking into account the field-theory interaction with each other.
 Starting from \secref{sec:weak-field limit}, this paper is mainly devoted to this topic.